Iterate and Loop

 Loop, Iterate. also included in this manual in Don't Loop Iterate.)

-An iterate form consists of the symbol iter1
+form consists of the symbol iter

 followed by one or more forms, some of which may be iterate

 clauses.
-Here is a simple example of iterate which collects
+Here is a simple example of iterate

 the numbers from 1 to 10 into a list, and returns the list.
 The